tlswg/tls13-spec/draft-ietf-tls-tls13.md

        SignatureScheme supported_signature_algorithms<2..2^16-2>;

-Note: This production is named "SignatureScheme" because there is already a SignatureAlgorithm type in TLS 1.2.
+Note: This enum is named "SignatureScheme" because there is already a "SignatureAlgorithm" type in TLS 1.2, which this replaces.
 We use the term "signature algorithm" throughout the text.

 Each SignatureScheme value lists a single signature algorithm that the client is willing to verify.
 The values are indicated in descending order